Faculty and Staff, 2014-2015

 Frau Nelson has two favorite German words, Schadenfreude and Kreutzwortraetzel

-Heather Tarrant – 1st Grade German
+Heather Tarrant – 1st and 2nd Grade German

 You can reach Frau Tarrant at firstname.lastname@example.org